Measurement Questions for Class 4 with Answers

 Option a – Frequency

-Which one of the following physical quantities has the same unit as that of pressure?
+Which physical quantity shares the same unit as pressure?

 (a) Angular momentum